benniu04/Coverix-TakeHome/README.md

 - NHTSA API may be slow - wait a moment
 - Ensure VIN is exactly 17 characters
 - Some VINs may not be in the database

-## License

-MIT License - Feel free to use this for your own projects!